The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Thermal Equilibrium

 For an infinite cylinder, the free-fall time is given by

 where $\rho_{\rm mean}(<r)=\Lambda(<r)/(\pi r^2)$ is the mean density interior to $r$.

 For isobaric cooling, $u\rho\propto P \sim {\rm const}$, so $t_{\rm cool}\propto \rho^{-2}$, while $t_{\rm ff}\propto \rho^{-1/2}$.
-The ratio $t_{\rm cool}/t_{\rm ff}$ is thus smaller at smaller radii closer to the filament axis.
-When $t_{\rm cool}/t_{\rm ff}\lsim 1$, the system cannot maintain the shock-heated component and the bulk of the gas cools and falls to the centre \citep[e.g][]{Rees77,White78,Birnboim2003shocks,birnboim2016stability,Fielding2017CGM,Stern2020maximum,Stern2021DLAs}.
-The outer radius where $t_{\rm cool}/t_{\rm ff}= 1$ is often referred to as the ``cooling radius''.
+Therefore, the ratio $t_{\rm cool}/t_{\rm ff}$ is smaller at smaller radii closer to the filament axis.
+When $t_{\rm cool}/t_{\rm ff}\lsim 1$, the system cannot maintain the shock-heated component, and the bulk of the gas cools and falls to the centre \citep[e.g.,][]{Rees77,White78,Birnboim2003shocks,birnboim2016stability,Fielding2017CGM,Stern2020maximum,Stern2021DLAs}.
+The outer radius where $t_{\rm cool}/t_{\rm ff}= 1$ and the volume-filling medium transitions from hot to cool corresponds to the `sonic radius' \citep{Bertschinger.1989,stern.etal.2020,stern.etal.2023}.
 Even if $t_{\rm cool}/t_{\rm ff}>1$, the hot gas may be unstable to local thermal instabilities where perturbations create dense clouds that cool and condense out of the hot medium and ``rain down'' to the centre.
-In studies of the hot CGM around massive galaxies or galaxy groups or the ICM in galaxy clusters, this process is often referred to as precipitation and occurs when $t_{\rm cool}/t_{\rm ff}\lsim 10$ \citep[e.g.,][]{mccourt2012thermal,sharma2012thermal,Gaspari2012multiphase,Voit2015a,Voit2015b,Voit2015c}.
-The analogous threshold for cylindrical geometry may be different due to the different radial dependence of stabilizing buoyancy forces.
-A detailed study of this is beyond the scope of the current paper, and we instead adopt the threshold of $t_{\rm cool}/t_{\rm ff}\sim 10$ as representative of the threshold for condensation to occur.
+In studies of the hot CGM around massive galaxies or the ICM in galaxy clusters, this process is often referred to as precipitation and occurs when $t_{\rm cool}/t_{\rm ff}\lsim 10$ \citep[e.g.,][]{mccourt2012thermal,sharma2012thermal,Gaspari2012multiphase,Voit2015a,Voit2015b,Voit2015c}.
+The analogous threshold for cylindrical geometry may be different due to the different radial dependences of stabilising buoyancy forces.
+A detailed study of this is beyond the scope of this paper, and instead we adopt the threshold of $t_{\rm cool}/t_{\rm ff}\sim 10$ as representative of the threshold for condensation to occur.